gadolby/GopAga2.0-Genome/README_geneevo.md

 run_alignments.py takes one parameter:

-- name of the text file with listed names of FASTA files (without suffix) to be aligned (reference: TLR_align.txt)
+- name of the text file with listed names of FASTA files (without suffix) to be aligned (e.g., TLR_align.txt)

 ```
 TLR3SF